Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Results

 \begin{enumerate} \item Increasing the normalisation factor $\phi_0^*$, resulted in the relative difference ratio consistently being below zero (left top panel in Fig. \ref{fig:lf_param_sweep_datavector}).
-Physically, a higher $\phi_0^*$ implies an increased number density of galaxies with respect to luminosity We attribute this effect to the impact of the LF parameter on the IA's contribution to the spectrum.
+Physically, a higher $\phi_0^*$ implies an increased number density of galaxies with respect to luminosity.
+We attribute this effect to the impact of the LF parameter on the IA's contribution to the spectrum.
 As a normalisation factor, the effect of $\phi_0^*$ will ultimately be normalised out of the lensing contribution.
-However, due to the way it is incorporated into the IA amplitude in our model, this normalisation does not occur.
-So, an increase in $\phi_0^*$ increases the IA contribution and thus causes a relative decrease in the overall spectrum. \item Similarly, an increase in the density parameter $P$, led to an augmented relative difference ratio, as shown in the top middle panel in Fig. \ref{fig:lf_param_sweep_datavector}.
+However, due to the way it is incorporated into the IA amplitude in our model (specifically, the fact that the red fraction, Eq. \ref{eq:red_frac_def} contains a factor of $\phi_0^*$ for the red galaxy selection), this normalisation does not occur.
+So, an increase in $\phi_0^*$ increases the fraction of red galaxies and hence the IA contribution, and thus causes a relative decrease in the overall spectrum. \item An increase in the density evolution parameter $P$ leads to an augmented relative difference ratio, as shown in the top middle panel in Fig. \ref{fig:lf_param_sweep_datavector}.
 This result can be interpreted as being primarily due to the lensing contribution to the spectrum, as increasing $P$ shifts the mean redshift of the tomographic bin up and therefore increases the amplitude of the lensing signal. \item For both the characteristic magnitude $M_0^*$ (in blue in Fig. \ref{fig:lf_param_sweep_datavector}) and the rate of change $Q$ (in orange-yellow in Fig. \ref{fig:lf_param_sweep_datavector}), an increase results in a positive relative difference.
 This trend implies that shifts in the luminosity function towards brighter galaxies (lower $M_0^*$) or an evolution towards brighter galaxies at higher redshifts (higher $Q$) enhance the gravitational lensing effect, thereby increasing the cosmic shear signal.
 Decreasing these parameters resulted in a negative relative difference, suggesting a diminished shear signal due to a shift towards fainter galaxies or a less pronounced luminosity evolution. \item An increase in (fiducially negative) $\alpha$, the faint-end slope, also increases the shear signal, as can be seen in the bottom right panel in Fig. \ref{fig:lf_param_sweep_datavector}.
-This indicates that a shallower faint-end slope, corresponding to a relative higher number of high-luminosity galaxies, ultimately contributes to the overall cosmic shear signal (and increases its amplitude). \end{enumerate}
+This indicates that a shallower faint-end slope, corresponding to a relatively higher number of high-luminosity galaxies, ultimately contributes to the overall cosmic shear signal (and increases its amplitude). \end{enumerate}